 Avoid the “I have to do it today” syndrome: Be patient.
 Wait for the weather to be right.
 Sand thoroughly.
 Do all the prep work.
-This dreaded syndrome is the single factor responsible for more fouled up varnish jobs than anything else.
+When it comes to a varnish project, haste will inevitably make waste.

-Choose the right weather: varnish indoors if possible.
-Temps between 50°-80°F are the entire range where you can expect good results (ideal: 55°-65°F, with 45-55 percent relative humidity).
-Don’t varnish in the wind.
-Dust is the enemy of a smooth, flawless finish so you have to minimize its impact whenever possible.
+Choose the right weather: Varnish indoors if possible.
+You can varnish anywhere between 50 and 80 degrees, but ideal conditions are 55 to 65 degrees with 45 to 55 percent relative humidity.
+Don’t varnish in the wind because dust is the enemy of a smooth, flawless finish so you have to minimize its impact whenever possible.
 Don’t varnish in direct sunlight because uneven drying can cause wrinkles.
 Avoid varnishing in high humidity or when rain is in the forecast.
-If you work in open air, time a fresh coat so it can dry before nighttime dewfall sets in.
+If you work in open air, time a fresh coat so it can dry before overnight dew sets in.

-Wear clean clothing and as little as possible (shorts are OK) put on a dust-free hair cover and make sure you have ample supplies of tack-cloth at hand.
+Wear clean clothing and a dust-free hair cover.
+Be sure to have ample supplies of tack-cloth at hand.

 Beautiful high-gloss mast inside the schooner Elizabeth Muir.
 Matte or semi-gloss finishes are also popular below deck.